 Cards to Help You Earn IHG Points

-The Chase travel portal has a wide range of properties, offering a wide choice of hotels, from basic to some really nice, charming and affordable non-chain hotels.
+The Chase Travel has a wide range of properties, offering a wide choice of hotels, from basic to some really nice, charming and affordable non-chain hotels.
 If you have the Chase Sapphire Preferred® card or the Ink Business Preferred® Credit Card, you can redeem Ultimate Rewards points for 1.25 cents each.
 If you have the Chase Sapphire Reserve®, the points are worth 1.5 cents each.

 And here’s another advantage to booking hotels through the portal – you can book any room type, for more than the typical two guest maximum that chain hotels chains allow.
 So book a room for as many people as you need and you are in charge of which amenities (like breakfast) you want to add.
 Families especially will find the portal very useful.